adr/madr/README.md

 MADR follows [Semantic Versioning 2.0.0](https://semver.org/) and documents changes in a `CHANGELOG.md` following [keep a changelog 1.0.0](http://keepachangelog.com/en/1.0.0/).
 Issues can be reported at <https://github.com/adr/madr/issues>.

+**Releasing a new version:**

-When releasing a new version, the version reference in `template/0000-use-markdown-architectural-decision-records.md` has to be adapted.
+- Adapt the version reference in `template/0000-use-markdown-architectural-decision-records.md`
+- Update `package.json`, publish to npmjs

 ## License